ArthurM29/HealthCareRestApi/readme.md

 - Pairing medical instrument to Clinic
 - Running tests and getting results

+The project also includes a test framework with pytest.

 This is build with Flask, Flask-RESTful, Flask-JWT and Flask-SQLAlchemy.